Frequently Asked Questions About EL Students and Services

 Do we have services for newcomer students?

-Yes. a Newcomer program is available for students in grades 3-12.
+Yes.
+A newcomer program is available for students in grades 3-12.
 Services are optional and are offered to students who meet the specific newcomer criteria.

-Do EL students receive EL testing accommodations?
+Do ELL students receive EL testing accommodations?

 Eligibility for receiving accommodations is available to all ELs whose ACCESS scores meet the eligibility requirements, regardless of service delivery.